-My beautiful, wonderful and understanding wife, Cheri, signed on for this project, she couldn’t have imagined that I’d be working on this autobiography, three years plus.
+When my beautiful, wonderful and understanding wife, Cheri, signed on for this project, she couldn’t have imagined that I’d be working on this autobiography, three years plus.
 She was at times frustrated, nevertheless, she encouraged me, kept me on some semblance of a schedule, and most importantly, she made sure I completed My Life At The Limit — inspiring me to finally fulfill a promise I made to myself and others more than 50 years ago.

 If you enjoyed my book, appreciated my efforts or would like to see more of my work, and wish to make a donation, contact me at: firstname.lastname@example.org

 Part II of this BOOK follows

 Chapter I: The Battle Of The Bulge And Beyond

 CHAPTER III: BAD NIGHT AT LZ BIRD